pentium10/vscode-gcp-project-switcher/README.md

 ## Features

-Google Cloud Platform Project Switcher helps displaying the current GCP project in VS Code's statusbar, and you can are able to quickly change between multiple projects.
+Google Cloud Platform Project Switcher helps displaying the current GCP project in VS Code's statusbar, and you can quickly change between multiple projects.
 Work well when working or deploying with `gsutil` tool from terminal, or from pre-configured tasks.
 Like quickly deploy to Cloud Run.

 ![status bar](images/status_bar.png)